azri-cs/parking-api/README.md

 ## Laravel API for Car Parking App
-This project will be paired with React Parking app following this [tutorial](https://laraveldaily.com/course/build-laravel-api-step-by-step) for learning purposes.
+This project will be paired with [React Parking webapp](https://github.com/azri-cs/react-parking) following this [tutorial](https://laraveldaily.com/course/build-laravel-api-step-by-step) for learning purposes.
 Further improvement might be added in the future.

 ### Installation Instruction
 1. `git clone`